SevenShepherd/SevenShepherd.github.io/_posts/2023-05-06-truth-will-set-you-free.markdown

 Truth is offensive to those who are not living in it.
 Truth aggravates the naive and simpleminded.
 Those who are not in the truth are irritated by it.

-> Speak not in the ears of a fool: for he will despise the wisdom of thy words. &mdash; Proverbs 23:9
+> Do not speak in the ears of a fool, for he will despise the wisdom of your words. &mdash; Proverbs 23:9 NET

+Truth is a shock to the system of those who cling to ignorance and a slap in the face of the inexperienced.
+Truth breaks the shackles of the enslaved and the teeth of the arrogant.

+> <sup style="font-weight:bold;">31</sup> Jesus said to the people who believed in him, “You are truly my disciples if you remain faithful to my teachings. <sup style="font-weight:bold;">32</sup> And you will know the truth, and the truth will set you free.” &mdash; John 8:31-32

 The truth will set you free.
 Don't fight it.

-> <sup style="font-weight:bold;">31</sup> Jesus said to the people who believed in him, “You are truly my disciples if you remain faithful to my teachings. <sup style="font-weight:bold;">32</sup> And you will know the truth, and the truth will set you free.” &mdash; John 8:31-32

 <script>